middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(a)_ To submit a letter of recommendation, when requested, to the Reappointments Committee, with a copy to the department chair or program director, that speaks to those aspects of a candidate's work with which he or she is familiar.
 Tenured faculty are expected to provide a letter upon request by the Committee, whether on academic leave or not.

 _(b)_ Upon the invitation of a candidate, to observe a class or classes and to meet with the candidate to discuss his or her performance in the class, with suggestions for possible improvement.
 Such meetings will be held before the end of the term during which the visits take place.

-_(c)_ To review all of the candidate’s materials, including the candidate’s dossier and self-evaluation.

 _vii.
 Provost_